-It’s uniformly cooked through the entire steak.
+The entire steak is uniformly cooked through.
 The outside has a crust on it and it easily slices through with a knife revealing that perfect medium-rare interior.
 The flavor is perfect and the texture melts in your mouth.
 It’s unmistakable.
-You have one of the best mouth-watering bites possible in your mouth at that moment.
+You have one of the best mouth-watering bites possible at that moment.

 Why Sous Vide Steak?

 Cooking steak with the sous vide method will yield perfect results every time.
-Whether you prefer your steak rare, medium, well done or anywhere in between; there is just no guessing as to when your steak is exactly the temperature you want it to be when you cook sous vide.
+Whether you prefer your steak rare, medium, well-done or anywhere in between, there is no guessing as to when your steak is exactly the temperature you want it to be when you cook sous vide.

 There’s also significantly less shrinkage when steak is sous vide.
-When steak cooks on a hot surf for a long period of time, it will lose liquid, and thus weight.
-The sous vide technique will prevent this from happening.
+When steak cooks on a hot surface for a long period of time, it will lose liquid, and thus weight.
+The sous vide technique will prevent this.

 Benefits of Sous Vide Steak?

 So you went out and bought the best steak you could find.
 The last thing you want to do is mess it up by overcooking it or even undercooking it.

 - All the guesswork is eliminated.
 Set the temp and the time and the rest of the work is done for you.

 - Cooked to the exact temperature you specify through the entire cut of meat.